angelo-wf/NesJs/README.md

 # NesJs

+## Notice

+I have decided to archive this repository, as I don't see myself working on this emulator any longer.
+Javascript is simply not a good fit for emulator development, and some personal/mental issues mean that I don't really have the motivation to work on it further (or really, on emulation in general).

+## Description

 Yet another NES emulator, in javascript for in the browser.

 The CPU has almost all instructions emulated, but it is not cycle-accurate (and doesn't emulate the 'unstable' undocumented instructions).